 To find the relation between $H_{\textrm{Gibbs}}$ and $H_{\mathcal{X}}$, we identify the probability density function $\rho_{x}(\vec{x})$, given in eq.~(\ref{phat}), with the marginal probability density function that results from integrating out the momentum degrees of freedom of $\rho_{x,p}(\vec{x},\vec{p})$ given by,

 Under reparametrizations of the local coordinates, eq.~(\ref{tpq}) implies that the right-hand side of eq.~(\ref{marginal1}) transforms according to eq.~(\ref{tphat}).
-Hence, from this microscopic perspective, the Riemannian measure in the definition of $\rho_x(\vec{x})$ emerges from integrating out the momentum degrees of freedom, as the phase space measure $dT^*X$ does not explicitly depend on the local metric $g_x$.
-This is consistent with the computation of the phase space volume of a test particle near a Schwarzschild black hole \cite{padmanabhan1989phase}, where a similar observation was made.
+Hence, from this microscopic perspective, the Riemannian measure in the definition of $\rho_x(\vec{x})$ emerges from integrating out the momentum degrees of freedom, as the phase-space measure $dT^*X$ does not explicitly depend on the local metric $g_x$.
+This is consistent with the computation of the phase-space volume of a test particle near a Schwarzschild black hole \cite{padmanabhan1989phase}, where a similar observation was made.

 Introducing the conditional probability density function in a chart of $T^*X$,

 we observe that $H_{\textrm{Gibbs}}$ can be decomposed as

 with \begin{widetext}